 Looking for a good elliptical trainer for your home gym?
 Check out which one I recommend here (click) and why that’s the best one for at home.

 Since there are so many different muscles working out on an elliptical machine targets, I won’t list all the specific ones, just the big muscle groups.
+The main movers.

 Here are the muscle groups an elliptical machine targets;

 As you can see, that targets pretty much you whole body.
 The lower body will generally do more than the upper body.